Attracting new attendees to humanities programming

 ▻ The Challenge

-The Cogut Institute for the Humanities organizes or co-sponsors approximately 60 events per year, targeted largely at students and faculty on campus.
-Although most of the promotion for these is managed electronically, printed posters remain a significant medium for attracting attendees.
+The Cogut Institute for the Humanities at Brown University organizes or co-sponsors approximately 60 events per year, targeting mostly students and faculty on campus.
+Although the promotion for these is managed largely electronically, print posters remain a significant medium.

-This is true because of the regular turnover in student population, and also because the Cogut Institute isn’t a department with its own degree programs, meaning that it lacks a major captive audience.
-Posters serve to attract the attention of new students and others who haven’t yet followed the institute online.
+This is true because of regular turnover in the student population, and also because the institute isn’t a department with its own degree programs, meaning that it lacks a major captive audience.
+Posters serve to attract the attention of new students and others who aren’t yet engaged with the institute.

 ▻ My Process

-I gather design ideas directly from event conveners, from speakers’ abstracts, or from the blurbs for their books, then draft one or more designs with variations and share these with my teammates for feedback on aesthetic and legibility, before sharing finalized posters with the event conveners.
+I gather design ideas from the event conveners, the speakers’ abstracts, or the blurbs for speakers’ books, then draft one or more designs with variations and share these with my teammates for feedback on aesthetic and legibility, before sharing finalized posters with the conveners.

-With so many posters to design — among my many other communications projects for the institute — I have relatively little time to devote to designing each individual poster, but I gather insights from every project and implement new ideas in working on subsequent projects.
+With so many posters to design — among many other communications projects for the institute — I have relatively little time to devote to designing each individual poster, but I gather insights from every project and implement new ideas on subsequent projects.

 Developing a design lexicon